AdobeDocs/journey-optimizer.en/help/using/audience/computed-attributes.md

 Computed attributes offer a versatile set of capabilities within Journey optimizer.
 You can use them for various purposes, such as personalizing message content, creating new audiences, or splitting journeys based on a specific computed attribute.
 For example, you can split a journey's path based on a profile's total purchases in the last three weeks, by adding a single computed attribute in a Condition activity.
 You can also personalize an email by displaying the most recently viewed item for each profile.

-Since computed attributes are profile attribute fields created on your profile union schema, you can access them from the Expression Editor within the **SystemComputedAttributes** field group.
+Since computed attributes are profile attribute fields created on your profile union schema, you can access them from the personalization editor within the **SystemComputedAttributes** field group.
 From there, you can add computed attribute into your expressions, treating them like any other profile attribute to perform the desired operations.

 ![](assets/computed-attributes-ajo.png)